ecosystems

 Strut connector plate bolting two channels together

-Building a strut channel rack
+Building a strut channel ground rack

 1. Rack location and layout